-Fed leaves rates unchanged; 'solid' growth keeps December hike in view
+Fed keeps rates unchanged, remains on road to December rate hike

 The Fed’s preferred inflation measure sits at 1.3 percent after retreating further from the central bank’s 2 percent target for much of the year.

 Nevertheless, Yellen and some other key policymakers have said the Fed still expects to continue to gradually raise rates given the strength of the overall economy.

-In its statement, the Fed reiterated it expects inflation to rise back to its target over the medium term.
+In its statement, the central bank reiterated it expects inflation to rise back to its target over the medium term and emphasized that the unemployment rate has declined further.

 U.S. financial conditions remain loose, strengthening the argument that another rate rise would not slow the current brisk growth.
 The government reported last week that the economy grew at a 3.0 percent annual rate in the third quarter.

-A decline in hiring in September also has largely been dismissed as a blip caused by the temporary displacement of workers due to Hurricanes Harvey and Irma.
+A decline in hiring in September has largely been dismissed as a blip caused by the temporary displacement of workers due to Hurricanes Harvey and Irma.
 That jobs report showed wages growing at an improved pace and the unemployment rate falling to more than a 16-1/2-year low of 4.2 percent.

 A strong rebound in job gains is anticipated when the Labor Department releases its October nonfarm payrolls report on Friday.

-The Fed said on Wednesday the planned reduction of its $4.5 trillion balance sheet begun in October was proceeding.
+The Fed also said on Wednesday it was proceeding with the reduction of its $4.2 trillion in holdings of Treasury bonds and mortgage-backed securities, a process which began in October.

+New Fed Governor Randal Quarles, Trump’s first appointee to the central bank, voted at this week’s policy meeting.
+The Republican president could fill at least three more open vacancies on the Fed’s seven-member board in the coming months.

-There were no dissents in the Fed’s latest rate decision.
-The central bank will hold its final policy meeting of the year on Dec.
+The central bank is scheduled to hold its final policy meeting of the year on Dec.
 12-13.

 Reporting by Lindsay Dunsmuir; Editing by David Chance and Paul Simao